rolandpj1968/mam/docs/overview.md

 Each MAM arithmetic unit is more that a typical *ALU* or floating point unit - instead it encapsulates its own execution state including its own set of (64-bit) registers and flags.
 As described above, there is a distinguished *accumulator* register, *a*, which is used as the source and/or target of all operations.
 In addition each MAM arithmetic unit includes four (4) general purpose registers, *r0* through *r3*.
 The general purpose registers are used as scratch store for intermediate values, and are accessed in two ways - firstly explicit *move* instructions to and from the accumulator, and secondly as the second operand for binary operations like *add*, *xor*.
 Lastly there are two *accumulator backup* registers, *a1* and *a2* which are never explicitly written, but instead (always) contain the previous two values of the accumulator register.
 The accumulator backup registers are purely a mechanism to avoid explicit intermediate value save/restore operations to the general-purpose registers during relatively trivial operation sequences and as such are available only as the second operand for binary operations.
 All registers contain variously integer and double values and do not particular distinguish between them apart from the operations used on them.

-All values stored in registers are augmented by a set of six flags which are set at the time that the value was originally calculated.
+All register values are augmented by a set of six flags which are set at the time that the value was originally calculated.
 Five of the flags correspond to common cross-architecture flags - *zero, copy, overflow, sign, parity* - that are used to evaluate human-meaningful conditions, e.g. signed less-than-or-equal.
 The sixth flag *error* supports *speculative* execution and indicates that the value in the register is invalid since it originated from an invalid memory read.
 The *error* flag is infectious - if any operand has its error flag set, then the operation result is also an *error*.
 According all of the arithmetic unit registers are 70-bit comprising 64 bits of value and 6 flag bits.

 Lastly each MAM arithmetic unit includes a boolean *condition* register, which is used for conditional execution.
 The *condition* register is set explicitly from the accumulator register flags as will be described below, and is sticky until the next explicit condition register update operation.
 The condition register is used for condition register value moves to and from the accumulator register.